JordaanI/gadux/README.md

 Gadux

 Gadux is a state management system written in Gambit Scheme, inspired by Redux.
-It is designed to be fully functional in the programming sense, providing a robust and flexible way to maintain and manage state in your application.
+It is designed to be a fully functional state management system, providing a robust and flexible way to maintain and manage state in your application.
 Gadux allows state to be dynamically rebuilt whenever components are modified, ensuring that your application remains up-to-date with the latest changes.

 Features